 Using a combination of both hard-wired and battery-powered alarms is recommended.
 Check with the local Building Safety Codes Officer for smoke alarm power requirements in new homes.

 Some smoke alarms may be manufactured with both the ionization and photoelectric features.
-Since most home fires are a mixture of smoke types, any type of smoke alarm will meet the needs of the average home.
+Since most home fires are a mixture of smoke types, any type of smoke alarm should be fine for the average home.
 Always follow the manufacturer’s instructions for installing, testing, and maintaining the smoke alarm.

-Under Alberta Law, all dwelling units (including rental units) must have smoke alarms.
+Under Alberta Law, all dwelling units (any type of house, including rental units, dorms, hotels and motels, mobile homes, rooming and lodging houses) must have smoke alarms.
 The Fire Code and Building Code have different codes for different types of buildings.
 Contact your local fire department or building branch if you have any questions about fire or building codes or how to install the alarm.

 Install at least one smoke alarm on every level of your home, including the basement (but not in unfinished attics).

 Smoke alarms shouldn’t be put in kitchens, garages, or bathrooms.
-This is because dust, steam, and exhaust can set off nuisance alarms (see “What are Nuisances Alarms” below).
-Nuisance alarms are often called “false” alarms.
-However, it isn’t a false alarm because the smoke alarm is doing what it is supposed to.
+This is because dust, steam, and exhaust can set off nuisance alarms (see “What are "nuisance" alarms?” below).

-Don’t install a smoke alarm near a window or register, where drafts can affect alarm operation and sensitivity.
+Don’t install a smoke alarm near a window or register, where drafts can affect how it works.

-Smoke alarms must be kept in a clean condition to work, as dust and grime may affect how they work.
+Keep smoke alarms clean, because dust and grime may affect how they work.

 A smoke alarm going off when there is no real danger of a fire is called a nuisance alarm.
-Homeowners will often disable smoke alarms; however, doing this puts everyone in the home at risk in case there is a real fire, especially at night when everyone is sleeping.
+Some people will take out the batteries or disconnect their smoke alarms because of nuisance alarms.

 Author: Environmental Public Health, Alberta Health Services